Inquiry into community policing in Scotland

 on the use of uniformed police officers.

-role of community support officers or their equivalent.
-For instance,
+the role of community support officers or their equivalent.

-safety, to complement not substitute for police officers.
+in improving community safety, to complement not substitute

 Summary